Question (character)

-The Question is a superhero appearing in American comic books published by DC Comics.
+The Question is a name used by several fictional superhero characters appearing in American comic books published by DC Comics.
 Created by Steve Ditko, the Question first appeared in Charlton Comics' Blue Beetle #1 (June 1967), and was acquired by DC Comics in the early 1980s and incorporated into the DC Universe.
 The Question's secret identity was originally Vic Sage, later retconned as Charles Victor Szasz.
 However, after the events of the 2006–2007 miniseries 52, Sage's protégé Renee Montoya took up his mantle and became his successor.
-Following The New 52 relaunch, Sage was reintroduced as a mystical entity, then government agent, before being restored to his traditional detective persona and name after the events of DC Rebirth.
+Following The New 52 relaunch, Question was reintroduced as an unknown mystical entity and Sage as a government agent, before being restored to his traditional detective persona and name after the events of DC Rebirth.

-As conceived by Ditko, The Question was an adherent of Objectivism during his career as a Charlton hero, much like Ditko's earlier creation, Mr. A. In the 1987–1990 solo series from DC, the character developed a Zen-like philosophy.
-Since then, he has fluctuated in philosophical stance depending on the writer, but maintains a conspiratorial mindset and distrust of authority.
+As conceived by Ditko, the Question was an adherent of Objectivism during his career as a Charlton hero, much like Ditko's earlier creation, Mr. A. In the 1987–1990 solo series from DC, the character developed a Zen-like philosophy.
+Since then, various writers have added their own philosophical stances to the Question.

+The Vic Sage incarnation of Question has appeared in various media outside comics, including television series and films.
+Jeffrey Combs, Nicholas Guest, and David Kaye have voiced the character in animation.